 6:15 – 7:33 p.m.
 Film runs 1 hour 18 minutes.

 7:35 – 8:00 p.m.
 Zoom question and answer session with Director Matthew Testa moderated by TERC director Geoffrey Schladow

 Location: Crystal Bay Casino Crown Room

 We humans are a force of nature.
 At the same time, human activities alter the basic elements of life – earth, air, water, and fire – those elements change human life.

-In this riveting and visually rich drama blending art and science, we follow renowned National Geographic photographer James Balog as he explores wildfires, hurricanes, sea level rise, a struggling coal mining community, and our changing air supply.
+In this riveting and visually rich drama blending art and science, we follow renowned National Geographic photographer and filmmaker James Balog as he explores wildfires, hurricanes, sea level rise, a struggling coal mining community, and our changing air supply.
 With rare compassion and heart, THE HUMAN ELEMENT highlights Americans on the front lines of climate change, inspiring us to re-evaluate our relationship with the natural world.

 Presented by Tahoe Film Fest and UC Davis TERC

 Suggested Donation $10 in advance, $15 at the door.
 All proceeds from this event benefit the UC Davis Tahoe Environmental Research Center.

 Additional donations are welcome.